The proof that π = 4

 This seems to be saying that 1 = 0.
 Oops.

 The reason I like this “proof” is that it’s hard to reflexively dismiss.
-A common reaction is “oh yeah, but this left an unpaired - 1 at infinity”, but what does this even mean?
-Can we devise any way to probe what’s the last term of an infinite sum?
-If it can’t be measured, why does it matter?
-Does it even exist?…
+A common reaction is “oh yeah, but this left an unpaired - 1 at infinity”, but what does this mean?
+If there’s a single, specific element at the ∞-th position in the sum, what do we find at position ∞ + 1?…

 In the earlier article, we concluded that in contexts like these, infinity must be understood as a process metaphor, not a quantity.
-It’s not about taking an infinite number of steps.
-Instead, we need to reason where we might end up after an unknowable number of steps.
+We’re not talking about an infinite number of steps as much as we’re talking about an ill-specified number of steps.

 Got it, are we done now?